-As a vegetarian diner at a sandwich shop, it is a really exciting day when I can order something more than bread, tomato, cream cheese and cucumber.
+As a vegetarian dinner at a sandwich shop, it is a really exciting day when I can order something more than bread, tomato, cream cheese, and cucumber.
 Whoever deemed cream cheese the be all and end all for vegetarians should hide under a rock in shame.

 That’s why I am actually giddy about the vegan meatloaf sandwich at Dad’s.